Metaform/connector-fabric-manager/docs/developer/architecture/system.architecture.md

 ## Introduction

 This document defines the overall system architecture for the Connector Fabric Manager (CFM).
-The CFM is a platform that provides multitenancy capabilities to the following dataspace services:
+The CFM is a platform for deploying and managing dataspace-related (connector) resources in a multitenant environment.
+These resources include:

 - A Control Plane, which manages data sharing operations (including catalog publication, contract negotiation, and transfer control)